 A switch is not required to support all action types, just those marked "Required Action" below.
-The controller can also query the switch about which of the "Optional Action" it supports.
+Required actions must be supported in all flow tables.
+The controller can also query the switch about which of the "Optional Action" it supports (see 7.3.5.18).